JJNod88/PP1_html_css/README.md

 ## Lighthouse -
     * Desktop average: Performance 100%, Accessibility 96%, Best Practice 98%, SEO 100%.
     * Mobile average: Performance 94%, Accessibility 96%, Best Practice 98%, SEO 100%.
-    * Accessibility scoring is lowered due to the following:
-        * 'Links do not have a discernable name'.
-This is in relation to my footer icon used to direct users to thr sign up page.
-        * The footer is designed to be simplistic without words, however aria-labels have been utilised for accessibility.

 <details><summary>Evidence</summary>